-The widespread use of social media has changed our society, particularly in terms of our ability to communicate and share information with friends, family and even strangers.
+The widespread use of social media has changed our society, particularly in terms of our ability to communicate and share information with friends, family, and even strangers.
 People routinely post information and pictures about every facet of their lives.
-While this permits social media users to share daily experiences with loved ones, the lack of privacy can have a downside.
+While this permits social media users to share daily experiences with loved ones and others, the lack of privacy can have a downside.
 Insurance companies now routinely review social media sites for information that can be used against a claim or to avoid or minimize liability for a claim.
-Insurance carriers might even attempt to send you a message or email through your social media website.
-Although the risk is worse if you are the injury victim involved in a car accident with a third party claim against the at-fault driver’s insurance company, a policyholder making a homeowners claim can still compromise an insurance claim with social media activity.
+Insurance carriers might even attempt to send you a message through your social media page.
+Although the risk is greater if you are the injury victim involved in an accident pursuing a claim, a policyholder making a homeowners claim can still compromise an insurance claim with social media activity.

-Evidence Regarding Mitigation: An insured who files a property damage claim has a duty to mitigate damages by undertaking temporary repairs to prevent further damage to your home after a loss.
+Evidence Regarding Mitigation: An insured who files a property damage claim has a duty to mitigate damages by undertaking temporary repairs to prevent further damage to their home after a loss.
 These mitigation measures might include covering broken out windows, using tarps or plastic to prevent water penetration through a leaky roof or other measures to prevent increased damage to your home.
-If you take pictures after a bad storm or act of vandalism that causes such damage, the insurer might argue that you failed to perform post-loss responsibilities.
+If you post pictures after a bad storm or damage to your home, the insurer might argue that the photos prove that you failed to mitigate your damages.

-Evidence of Negligence: Every homeowners insurance contract requires the policyholder to perform routine maintenance.
-Insurance companies frequently use claims of neglected maintenance issues as a basis to deny claims.
+Evidence of Negligence: Insurance companies frequently use claims of neglected maintenance issues as a basis to deny claims.
 Insurers might look for pictures on your social media site that support a claim that your failure to perform ordinary upkeep and repairs caused the damage to your home.

-Improper Repairs: While you are required to perform maintenance, an insurance company might deny your claim if your negligent repairs caused the damage.
+Improper Repairs: While you are required to perform maintenance on your home, an insurance company might deny your claim if your negligent repairs caused the damage.
 Sometimes homeowners attempt to jerry-rig a repair.
 The insurance company might use photos showing such inadequate repairs as the cause of a loss.

-Ambiguous Statements: If your home is damaged by a hurricane, fire or other peril, this will be a significant life event that you might be expected to talk about on your social media site.
-The insurance company will look for statements that compromise your claim such as misrepresentations or inaccurate information provided to the insurer.
-The insurer also might twist other statements to undermine your claim.
+Online Statements: If your home is damaged by a hurricane, fire or other peril, this will be a significant life event that you might be expected to talk about on your social media page.
+The insurance company will look for statements that compromise your claim.
+The insurer also might twist your statements on social media to undermine your claim.